Kimia Alizadeh: Taekwondo career

 Alizadeh at 18 years of age won a bronze medal in the taekwondo 57 kg weight class at the 2016 Summer Olympics in Rio de Janeiro by defeating Swedish athlete Nikita Glasnović.
 Her victory made her the first Iranian woman to win a medal at a Summer Olympics.

 She also won a gold medal in the women's 63-kg class at the Nanjing 2014 Youth Olympics.
-She beat London 2012 and Rio de Janeiro 2016 gold medallist Jade Jones at the 2015 World Championship to win a bronze medal.
+She beat London 2012 and Rio de Janeiro 2016 gold medallist Jade Jones at the 2015 World Taekwondo Championships to win a bronze medal.
 She also won a silver medal two years later at the 2017 World Taekwondo Championships.

 She was listed in 100 inspiring and influential women from around the world for 2019 by BBC.

 During the 2020 Summer Olympics, Alizadeh represented the Refugee Olympic Team, defeating Iranian athlete Nahid Kiani and pulling an upset against number one ranked Jade Jones before losing out on a bronze medal.

 In 2022, Alizadeh won bronze at the 2022 European Taekwondo Championships while representing the Refugee Team.
 In March 2024, the Bulgaria Taekwondo Federation announced that Alizadeh would represent Bulgaria at the 2024 Summer Olympics.
 Before the Olympics in May 2024, she represented Bulgaria at the 2024 European Championships, where she won the gold medal in women's 62 kg.
 At the Paris Olympics, Alizadeh became Bulgaria's first-ever taekwondo athlete at the Olympics and won bronze.